helloitsjoe/python-blackjack/README.md

 kubectl apply -f <service or deployment>.yml
 ```

-2. Enable an ingress controller, e.g. `minikube addons enable ingress`
+3. Enable an ingress controller, e.g. `minikube addons enable ingress`
-3. Run `minikube ip` and open a browser to the IP address shown (without a port)
+4. Run `minikube ip` and open a browser to the IP address shown

 ## To run in Docker: